PriyankaRaju7/medicinedatabase/README.md

-Android Project(Mobile Application Project) Topic:Medicine Database
+Android Project(Mobile Application Project) Topic:Medicine Database.
 A Medicine database is used to store the medicine information.
-And also used to maintain and trackthe medicine information in which time the patient want to take medicine and which date medicine can allotted to respective time by giving specified date and time.
+And also used to maintain and track the medicine information in which time the patient want to take medicine and which date medicine can allotted to respective time by giving specified date and time.
 After giving medicine time we can view the inserted information.
 After inserting to database whenever